udippant/base-drafts/draft-ietf-quic-transport.md

 The destination connection ID in an Initial packet is selected by a client to be unpredictable, which serves an additional purpose.
-The packets that carry the cryptographic handshake are protected with a key that is derived from this connection ID and salt specific to the QUIC version.
+The packets that carry the cryptographic handshake are protected with a key that is derived from this connection ID and salt specific to the QWIK version.
 This allows endpoints to use the same process for authenticating packets that they receive as they use after the cryptographic handshake completes.
 Packets that cannot be authenticated are discarded.
 Protecting packets in this fashion provides a